S. Muniswamy

 Muniswamy participated in the launch of a new train service from Kolar to Whitefield and during the occasion promised to take up the doubling work of railway line between Marikuppam and Bangarpet-Kolar-Bangarpet.

 In just a decade and half his political fortunes have skyrocketed from being a panchayat member to Member of Parliament.
 He was first elected in Kadugodi in Panchayat elections.
 Later he became a Corporator from Kadugodi Ward in Bangalore after winning BBMP elections in 2015.
-S. Muniswamy had unsuccessfully contested for mayoral election, but lost against Sampath Raju of Congress in 2018.
+S. Muniswamy had unsuccessfully contested mayoral election, but lost against Sampath Raju of Congress in 2018.